Is it safe?

 The Good

 The cast is across the board top-notch.
-Denzel Washington cleans up nice halfway through the film and uses his magical smile when appropriate.
+Denzel Washington cleans up nicely halfway through the film and uses his magical smile when appropriate.
 He never comes across as anything less than a potential bad guy, or at the least a good guy who is a sociopath.
-It is a tough role to pull off as there are many ways such a character can go sideways, but Denzel is always in control.
+It is a tough role to pull off, as there are many ways such a character can go sideways, but Denzel is always in control.

 The Supporting Cast.

 The supporting cast is also uniformly excellent.
-Vera Farmiga wins her annual God where do I know her from award.
+Vera Farmiga wins her annual “God, where do I know her from” award.
 (It turns out she was the antagonist in last year’s Godzilla: King of the Monsters).
 I mean, I always recognize her name when I see it, then I mix her up in my head with Lena Headey of all people and can’t figure out who she is while watching the film.

-The use of location shooting in South Africa is excellent and while the action scenes borrow heavily from the Jason Bourne oeuvre, they are believable and well staged and shot.
-No Goldeneye stealing a tank for Mr. Reynold’s in this movie.
+The use of location shooting in South Africa is excellent, and while the action scenes borrow heavily from the Jason Bourne oeuvre, they are believable and well staged and shot.
+No Goldeneye stealing a tank for Mr. Reynolds in this movie.

 The Bad

 First, my normal complaint about lazy plot twists involving CIA agents gunning for each other.
 They didn’t mention that during orientation.
-It isn’t as bad as say Suicide Squad but really if CIA agents were constantly literally backstabbing each other nobody would stay past orientation.
+It isn’t as bad as, say, Suicide Squad, but really, if CIA agents were constantly literally backstabbing each other, nobody would stay past orientation.

 Second, nobody cares about your Maguffin.
-Honestly, I have always found the best thrillers are when the stakes are actually low on a worldwide apocalypse scale and high on a character scale.
+Honestly, I have always found that the best thrillers are when the stakes are actually low on a worldwide apocalypse scale and high on a character scale.
 (This is one of the keys to why Casino Royale is one of the top three Bond films.)
 We want Reynolds to succeed because we have grown to like the character and want him to do well.
-We could care less if the names of British agents are sold to the Turks or whatever.
+We couldn’t care less if the names of British agents are sold to the Turks or whatever.

 You know who really wouldn’t care about that?
 CNN?
-Seriously, unless a Kardashian was outed as a 00 agent I doubt it would even make the news ticker crawling along on the bottom.
-Why Safe House takes a sudden and wildly imaginative speculation of the political fallout of the release of such information is a head scratcher.
+Seriously, unless a Kardashian was outed as a 00 agent, I doubt it would even make the news ticker crawling along on the bottom.
+Why Safe House takes a sudden and wildly imaginative speculation of the political fallout of the release of such information is a head-scratcher.
 It is as if the film forgot what makes it work.

 In Conclusion